CommE2E/olm/docs/olm.rst

 message key, :math:`M_{i,j}`, from the chain key and attempts to decrypt the cipher-text, :math:`X_{i,j}`.

-If the decryption succeeds the reciever updates the chain key for :math:`T_i` with :math:`C_{i,j+1}` and stores the message keys that were skipped in the process so that they can decode out of order messages.
+If the decryption succeeds the receiver updates the chain key for :math:`T_i` with :math:`C_{i,j+1}` and stores the message keys that were skipped in the process so that they can decode out of order messages.
 If the receiver created a new receiver chain then they discard their current sender chain so that